garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Gestures.md

 	- Learning rate & memorability for users
 	- Performance versus [[Gestures]] set size
 - Accuracy
-	- Hand within the camera view, moving, occluded, s
+	- Hand within the camera view, moving, occluded, shape, colour
+	- Gestures designed for camera accuracy versus intuitive![[Pasted image 20240522225627.png]] More [[Gestures]] can mean higher error rate
+- [[Gestures]] need to be different from each other for better recognition rate